Adam Neylon

-Adam Neylon (born December 30, 1984) is an American small business owner and Republican politician.
-He is a member of the Wisconsin State Assembly, representing central Waukesha County.
+Adam Neylon (born December 30, 1984) is an American small business owner and Republican politician from Waukesha County, Wisconsin.
+He is a member of the Wisconsin State Assembly, representing Wisconsin's 15th Assembly district since 2025; he previously represented the 98th Assembly district from 2013 to 2025.

 Background

 Neylon was born in Elgin, Illinois, and raised in West Dundee, Illinois.
 He attended and graduated from Harry D. Jacobs High School in Algonquin, Illinois.
 After high school, he attended Carroll University and graduated with a degree in political science in 2008.
 At Carroll, he played second base on the baseball team.

 After college, Neylon entered into Wisconsin politics by serving as a member of The Sensenbrenner Committee Primary Campaign Staff (2008), as an Absentee Ballot Director for the Republican National Committee (2008), as a Congressional Staff member for the Office of Congressman Jim Sensenbrenner (2008-2010), as the Waukesha County Field Director for the Republican Party of Wisconsin (2010), and as a Policy Advisor for the Wisconsin State Assembly (2011-2012).

 In 2010, Neylon opened his own commercial window cleaning company.
 On April 2, 2013, in a special election, Neylon was elected to the Wisconsin State Assembly's 98th District as a Republican from Waukesha County, Wisconsin.
 In 2014 and 2016, Neylon ran for re-election and won.

 Neylon lives in Pewaukee, Wisconsin with his wife Hannah and their daughter Elizabeth Grace and son Thomas Robert.